cado-security/product-help/docs/cado/deploy/azure/azure-quickstart-deployment.md

 #### Workers

-The initial deployment uses a single Compute instance, limiting imports to Cado Host captures and restricting simultaneous evidence processing to ensure stability.
+The initial deployment uses a single Compute instance, limiting imports to / Forensic Acquisition and Investigation Host captures and restricting simultaneous evidence processing to ensure stability.
 Additional Compute instances are required to process more data or multiple evidence items concurrently.

 To enable **Workers** follow the workers document - [Enable Workers](https://docs.cadosecurity.com/cado/deploy/azure/azure-workers)

 #### Secret Manager

-The initial deployment stores the key used to encrypt secrets in Cado locally on the machine.
+The initial deployment stores the key used to encrypt secrets in / Forensic Acquisition and Investigation locally on the machine.
 Enabling a Secret Manager allows Cado to instead store the key in Azure Key Vault.

 To enable **Secret Manager** follow the secret manager document - [Enable Secret Manager](https://docs.cadosecurity.com/cado/deploy/azure/azure-secret-manager)